Splitting differential equations using Galois theory: Introduction

+This theorem can be considered a simultaneous generalization of the criteria given by \cite[Corollary 5.5]{jaoui2023relative} and \cite[Theorem B]{jin2020internality}, under the extra assumption that $p(\calU) \not\subset \acl(\dl(p)(\calU), \calC,F)$.
+Let us say a few words about this assumption.
+The proof of Theorem \ref{theo: B} goes through the auxiliary notion of \emph{product-splitting}: we first show that almost splitting is equivalent to product splitting, and then show that product splitting is equivalent to the second, algebraic property of Theorem \ref{theo: B}.
+To deduce product-splitting from almost splitting, we need the binding group of the type $r$ witnessing almost splitting to be infinite.
+The extra assumption is the weakest we could find that implies this.
+Note that we can prove that the binding group of $r$ is infinite under other extra assumptions, such as when $q$ is orthogonal to the constants (Corollary \ref{cor: prod-split-when-ortho}), or $F$ is a field of constants (Corollary \ref{cor: prod-split-when-constant}).

 Together, Theorem \ref{theo: A} and Theorem \ref{theo: B} allow us to prove that some pullbacks under the logarithmic derivative are not internal: we first show they must be split using Theorem \ref{theo: A}, and then use the concrete algebraic characterization of splitting given by Theorem \ref{theo: B} to prove that splitting is impossible.
-As an example of application, we prove that if $a \models q$ generates a Picard-Vessiot extension, then $\dl^{-1}(q)$ is never $\calC$-internal, provided that the binding group of $q$ is nilpotent.
+As an example of application, we prove that if $a \models q$ is a generic solution of a linear differential equation, then $\dl^{-1}(q)$ is never $\calC$-internal, provided that the binding group of $q$ is nilpotent and acts transitively on $q$.

 Finally, our methods provide examples of internal types $p$ with a non-split fibration $f : p \rightarrow f(p)$.
 More precisely, using non-split semi-abelian varieties, as well as a bit of algebraic group cohomology, we also answer a question of Jin and Moosa in \cite{jin2020internality} by showing the existence of a $\calC$-internal type $p$ such that the map $\dl : p \rightarrow \dl(p)$ does not split, with the binding group of $\dl(p)$ isomorphic to an elliptic curve: